Best South Park episodes: 25 amazing episodes of the adult animated sitcom

-It definitely isn’t for everyone, and while they do take swings at all comers (an approach which itself has been criticized), creators Trey Parker and Matt Stone have occasionally acknowledged overstepping the mark.
-It’s a series with a lot of high points, and here are the 25 best.
+It definitely isn’t for everyone, and while they do take swings at all comers (an approach which has been often criticized), creators Trey Parker and Matt Stone have occasionally acknowledged overstepping the mark.
+Either way, it’s a series with a lot of high points, and here are the 25 best.

 If you're in the US, you can stream South Park for free on Comedy Central's website.
 It's also available to stream on HBO Max.
 In the UK, South Park airs on Comedy Central, and it's streaming on Amazon Prime Video and Netflix.